My paper on data-driven

-Our work on arbitrary-manifold gradient meshes has been accepted to Computer Graphics Forum!
-Read our article here (early view).
+Our paper on arbitrary-manifold gradient meshes has been published in the September issue of Computer Graphics Forum!

 2D colour gradients in vector graphics (2013-2015)